MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 **Answer E**

 ---

-There's another powerful reason to use the Research Cloud: access to storage which is kept locally in Australia and available on the high speed [AARNET](https://www.aarnet.edu.au/about-us) backbone.
-Think of it as a USB stick on steroids!

 And all of this is backed by a research facing organization that is not driven by profit.